Javeria-860/Reconesence-Footprinting/README.md

-During my internship, I conducted footprinting as part of an initial information-gathering process.
+ I conducted footprinting as part of an initial information-gathering process.
 The goal was to collect publicly available data about a target system or network to identify potential vulnerabilities.

 The task involved gathering details like domain registration information, network infrastructure, and associated IP addresses.
 I also explored publicly accessible resources, such as websites and social media, to find valuable insights about the target organization or individuals.